Skip to main content

 Where Can I get Health Insurance?

-Millions of Americans get health insurance through their jobs.
+Millions of people in the United States can get health insurance through their jobs.
 If your employer does not offer health insurance benefits, you have other options.

 You can buy insurance through the Health Insurance Marketplace, created by the Affordable Care Act.

 If you don’t act by Jan.
-15, 2023, you can’t get coverage for 2023 unless you qualify for a Special Enrollment Period.
+15, 2025, you can’t get coverage for 2025 unless you qualify for a special enrollment period.
+Some states may have a longer open enrollment period.

 When you apply for insurance, you'll find out if you qualify for financial help to pay your monthly premiums.